 If you only want to use the bloom itself for your bouquet, it might work as an alternative.

 For centerpieces, it is a different story.
 It is not a direct substitute.
-The best substitute for real cherry blossoms is the silk ones.
-Remember that cherry blossoms have brown steams and lots of branches out of them.
+The best substitute for real cherry blossoms is silk ones.
+Remember that cherry blossoms have brown stems and lots of branches.

 Preserved White Roses instead of Gardenias (one of the most unexpected affordable wedding flowers alternative)